Mark Orval: Personal life

 Orval lives with his wife Sharon and his daughter Hannah and two sons Mitchell and Dylan.
 Dylan was picked up by Adelaide in the 2012 Rookie Draft.

-Orval was diagnosed with prostate cancer in 2021, and made a full recovery.
+Orval was diagnosed with aggressive prostate cancer on his 53rd birthday, after receiving a blood test, however made a full recovery, after undergoing an operation to remove the cancer.
+Orval is a grandfather to his son Mitchell and partner, Chloe Szepanowski's son Sunny.